the-virtual-brain/tvb-root/tvb_documentation/manuals/UserGuide/DataExchange.rst

 Import Projection Matrix
 ........................

-A Projection Matrix, is intended to define a mapping from a source object and a set of sensors.
+A Projection Matrix is intended to define a mapping from a source object and a set of sensors.
 The source entity can be either a Cortical Surface or a Connectivity, in |TVB|.
 In order for this import to work, you will need to have previously imported in |TVB|: both the source and the sensors entities.